bnuephjx/conventional-changelog-chestnut/README.en.md

 type:  `Array`

-The default parameter type is based on[commitizen](https://github.com/commitizen/cz-cli)provide，According to the `git commit message`的`type` output the log
+The default parameter type is based on [commitizen](https://github.com/commitizen/cz-cli) provide，According to the `git commit message`的`type` output the log

 Array element Settings must contain the `type` and `alias` fields